pratikshaSaraf/delta-demo/README.md

 # delta-demo
-This  is a demo project
+This  is a Demo project